AgoraIO/API-Examples-Web/README.md

 ## License

 The sample projects are under the MIT license.
-See the [LICENSE](./LICENSE) file for details.